m0fff/OCS/API/README.md

 Select OCS as the environment and update all variables down to client_secret

 Notes:
 Update current value and *not* initial value for sensitive variables.

-stream_write variable will be used to overrite tag and metadata information if set and REST query sent
+Warning:
+One metadata and one tag request will overwrite any metadata or tag defintions for the stream defined by the variable stream_write.
+By default this is not set.

 3. Obtain a bearer token

-Open the collection, select the get token request and send before running any other queries.
+Open the collection, select and run the get token request.
 The token is valid for one hour.

 4. Run one or more of the requests to explore the OCS API!

 Note: there are two write REST API requests that will not work unless the stream_write environment variable is set.
+Setting and running these requeests will overwrite metadata and tag information.